AI Racing League Glossary of Term

 The angle our cameras need to point down to have a good view of the road ahead.

-This is the board we use in our cars.
-They have 4GB RAM and a GPU for accelerating real-time inference.
+One of the two single board computers we use in our DonkeyCars.
+The current Nanos have 4GB RAM and a GPU for accelerating real-time inference.